-4,000,000 shares (4,150,000 shares if the over-allotment option is exercised in full) 450,000 shares if the over-allotment option is exercised in full

-4,000,000 shares (4,600,000 shares if the over-allotment option is exercised in full)

-11,901,530 shares (12,051,530 shares if the over-allotment option is exercised in full)

-\$12.00 to \$14.00

-We estimate that the net proceeds to us from this offering will be approximately \$45.6 million, or approximately \$47.4 million if the underwriters exercise their over-allotment option in full, assuming an initial public offering price of \$13.00 per share.
+The Offering Common stock offered: By us By selling shareholders Total 4,000,000 shares (4,150,000 shares if the over-allotment option is exercised in full) 450,000 shares if the over-allotment option is exercised in full 4,000,000 shares (4,600,000 shares if the over-allotment option is exercised in full) Common stock to be outstanding after this offering 11,901,530 shares (12,051,530 shares if the over-allotment option is exercised in full) Estimated initial public offering price per share \$12.00 to \$14.00 Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$45.6 million, or approximately \$47.4 million if the underwriters exercise their over-allotment option in full, assuming an initial public offering price of \$13.00 per share.
 We expect to use \$6.5 million of the net proceeds of this offering to acquire Enable, a related party with which we have a director, certain shareholders and an officer in common, and the remainder for other general corporate purposes, including obligations under an Ohio grant program in which we anticipate participating, repayment of amounts outstanding under our credit facility and obligations under a recently executed development and license agreement.
 As of July 15, 2005, \$1.0 million in principal was outstanding under our credit facility, and we anticipate borrowing an additional \$0.5 million to \$1.0 million in principal prior to the closing of this offering.
 We will not receive any proceeds from any sale of common stock by the selling shareholders.
 See "Use of Proceeds."

-We have never declared or paid any cash dividends on our capital stock and do not intend to pay dividends on our capital stock in the foreseeable future.

-NASDAQ National Market symbol
+Dividend policy We have never declared or paid any cash dividends on our capital stock and do not intend to pay dividends on our capital stock in the foreseeable future.
+NASDAQ National Market symbol "ATRC"